jjvanzon/Circular-Language-Spec-Plans/done/2019-08-2-source-control-migration/2019-08-source-control-migration-notes.md

         - [x] I was insecure about the first few commits.
 History might not seem to map back easily to those first few commits. ("Version 2008-07-13 XX: Before ordering it more by how you read it" seems the 'terminator' quite frequently.)
 - [x] More laborious checks?
     - [x] Checking each remaining file for completeness of history
         - [x] 1.1.
-Encircle Language Spec
+Circular Language Spec
         - [x] 1.2.
-Encircle Constructs Drafts
+Circular Constructs Drafts
         - [x] 1.3.
-Encircle Broader View
+Circular Broader View
         - [x] 2.
 Framework
         - [x] 3.
 Operating System
         - [x] 5.
 Archive